-Civil forfeiture is a process that allows law enforcement officers or agencies to confiscate and keep private property allegedly related to a crime, even if the property owner is not actually charged with a criminal case.
-Worse yet, the government is not required to prove its case beyond a reasonable doubt (the highest legal standard) as it must in other criminal cases, instead only being required to prove probable cause by a preponderance of the evidence (a far lower standard effectively translating to more likely to be true than not true).
+Civil forfeiture is a process that allows law enforcement officers or agencies to confiscate private property allegedly related to a crime, even if the property owner is not actually charged with a criminal case.
+The government is not required to prove its case beyond a reasonable doubt as it must in other criminal cases.
+The state instead is only required to prove probable cause by a preponderance of the evidence.
+This is a far lower standard which only requires the government to prove that its case is more likely to be true than not true.

-In a civil asset forfeiture, your property is actually the defendant.
-An action in rem (also known as an in rem proceeding) is a proceeding against the thing as compared to personal actions, which are in personam.
+In a civil asset forfeiture, your property is the defendant.
+An action in rem (also known as an in rem proceeding) is a proceeding against the actual thing as opposed to personal actions, which are in personam.

 An answer must be signed by the owner or interest holder under penalty of perjury and must contain all of the following:

 In Louisiana, the district attorney must authorize a public sale or a public auction sale conducted by a licensed auctioneer.
 This sale does not require an appraisal of forfeited property.
 The property cannot be sold if it is required by law to be destroyed or harmful to the public.
 If the property seized is a motor vehicle, the seizing agency can retain use of the motor vehicle for use in the scope of undercover surveillance and investigation of violations of the Louisiana Controlled Dangerous Substances Law.